Add-Ons

 You can discover Add-Ons in the Upbound Marketplace or build your own package.

 You build an AddOn package by wrapping a helm chart along with its requisite CustomResourceDefinitions.
-Your AddOn package gets pushed to an OCI registry, and from there you can apply it to a control plane like you would any other Crossplane package.
+Your AddOn package gets pushed to an OCI registry.
+From there you can apply it to a control plane like you would any other Crossplane package.
 Your control plane's package manager is responsible for managing the lifecycle of the software once applied.

 Build your own AddOn